igorkasyanchuk/rails_db/README.md

 *   **black_list_tables** - black list for tables (hide tables from sidebar).
 *   **white_list_tables** - black list for tables (show only these tables in sidebar).

+If you want to add routes manually you can add need to turn off automatic_routes_mount and then add to your `routes.rb`

+    mount RailsDb::Engine => '/rails/db', :as => 'rails_db'

 ## Data Tables

 You can easily embed data-tables into your App with content from DB.